-Personnel who are involved in the safe erection, dismantling and inspection of scaffolds would benefit from taking this scaffolding course.
+Personnel who are involved in the safe erection, dismantling of scaffolds would benefit from taking this scaffolding course.

-The System Scaffold Appreciation training course is designed for all staff within a multi disciplined work team to ensure that they have an understanding in the methods of safe erection, dismantling, storage and inspection of scaffolds and related legislation.
+The System Scaffold Appreciation training course is designed for all staff within a multi disciplined work team to ensure that they have an understanding in the methods of safe erection, dismantling, storage.

 The System Scaffold Appreciation training course consists of both theory and practical instruction which includes:

 - Types of system scaffold